UK To Ban Foreign State Ownership Of British Newspapers - UrduPoint

 "We intend that the changes should take immediate effect upon royal assent," said Parkinson, confirming that the ban would not apply to broadcasters.

-RedBird IMI is majority-owned by Sheikh Mansour, who is also the owner of the Manchester City football club.
+Redbird IMI is majority-owned by Sheikh Mansour, who is also owner of the Manchester City football club.

 Recent Stories